huwmor12/Quant-Project-1/README.md

 Then next notebook explores a time series analysis of the S&P 500, where we tested and identifiedd correlated and cointegrated pairs that would be suitable for a pairs trading strategy.
 We backtested this in the necxt notbeook.

 We add a Stop-Loss to a simple cross-over startegy.
 It slightly improves the risk associated metrics.

+I have also created a sentiment analysis based model that analyses the headlines and profit earnings calls of companies to try and gauge how the market is feeling, specifically about recession.